hilton-98/startup/README.md

 - Use async-await to control program flow.
 - Isolate database code if possible.
 - Just a guess-- does npm install look at what's currently in package-lock.json to see required dependencies?
 How else would it know what to install?

+## STARTUP-REACT
+- React runs as an app
+- You have to add keys to a list in react
+- The useState() functions are quite useful.
+It gives back a const variable and a setter function.
+When you call the setter, React re-renders stuff that depends on that state.
+- Some things are extremely painful to do in react...
+Others are really easy.
+Adding callback functions to dynamic lists can be quite tricky.
+- You have to have a root JSX object when you return a React component.
+This can really screw with your CSS if you don't watch out for it, especially if you are using flexbox.
+- The useEffect() function is also very useful, and can be used to re-render after asynchronous calls.